Subscribe

 It helped that the RIC students know how to generate movement freely, work hard, and - so important - understand how to let their personalities shine right through to the camera.
 It won't bring peace in Gaza, but it's a colorful romp with some nice changes in pacing that make me proud.

-And there footage in the can - ok, clips on the hard drive.
+And there's footage in the can - ok, clips on the hard drive.
 Shot in December outdoors in Hyde Park, NY with long-time partners-in-crime dancer Rob Sorrentino and cinematographer Charles Caster-Dudzick.
 It's an odd premise - Rob's dance partner is an artist's mannequin - which I'm looking forward to editing ... as I recuperate from total knee replacement!

 Can't keep a good - or anyway a persistent - woman down.